TeCSAR-UNCC/AWARE-DNN-ACCEL/README.md

 1. Lastly, *test:runMain thecode.connector* connects everything together.
 Before running this command, the files in: */src/main/resources/* must be moved to the */verilog/* directory.
 It is advised to delete old files in there first.
+The final outputs can be found in the */verilog/* directory.

 The very last step is to generate the bitstream from the machine generated verilog.
 *A Vivado TCL script can be used, and will be proved in the form of a script generator*